Definitions

 Eye Protection: Loops, Glasses, & Goggles

-- Eye protection includes safety glasses, glasses with disposable side shields, and loops with solid side shields that are meant to protect the eyes from debris and infectious spatter.
+- Eye protection includes safety glasses with solid side shields, glasses with disposable or reusable side shields, and loops with solid side shields that are meant to protect the eyes from debris and infectious spatter.

-- Eye protection should fit snuggly over and around eyes and secured to head by using earpieces or headband.
+- Eye protection must fit snuggly over and around eyes, with option to secure to head by using earpieces or headband.

 - Must be worn whenever there is generation, or probable generation, of spatter and/or aerosols.